 There are many reasons to support the USO mission-troops and families have a larger resource pool overall in today’s military thanks to the efforts of the USO-the agency doesn’t just program entertainment and activities for troops stationed overseas and at home.
 There are family counseling programs for military members coming home from deployment, programs to keep families talking and connected during those deployments, and services for troops at local airports as they travel to and from overseas duty.

 All of these programs are administered worldwide by a paid staff of only about 300 people.
-There are more than 40 thousand volunteers who also pitch in to help with more than 300 thousand service hours per year given.
+There are more than 40,000 volunteers who also pitch in to help with more than 300,000 service hours per year given.
 According to USO facts and figures, volunteers outnumber paid USO employees by about 20 to one overseas, and that number is even higher stateside.

 Those numbers add up to one thing-the USO will always need volunteer help.
 Those who appreciate the agency enough to consider celebrating its birthday should consider donating time or resources to help the mission, which includes or has included the following programs: